 What I do is get a gallon freezer bag and then I place a big piece of tape over one corner of it before snipping off the point.
 Insert whatever icing tip you can find, preferably one with a point on it, and you’re ready to go.

 Okie Dokie, now fill you bag with icing and seal it shut really well.
-Take the pointed tip and stick it down as far as it will go into the cupcake like this.
+Take the pointed tip and stick it down as far as it will go into the pumpkin roll cupcake like the picture above.
 Give it a good squeeze.